-Vegan Scalloped Potatoes – Soft, tender potatoes smothered in a thick, creamy garlic sauce with crispy edged potatoes on the top are perfect for sophisticated holiday and casual everyday dining!
+Vegan Scalloped Potatoes – Soft, tender potatoes smothered in a thick, creamy garlic sauce with crispy-edged potatoes on the top are the best!
+This easy recipe is perfect for sophisticated holiday and casual everyday dining!

 The holidays are almost here and who doesn’t love a side of ultra creamy, garlicky, sensationally delicious scalloped potatoes made from scratch!

 And a vegan scalloped potatoes recipe to boot, with no dairy and gluten free, they’re just wonderfully easy, healthy and addicting!

 I’ve made these over and over the last few weeks, loving every bite, testing and tweaking the final recipe that I know you’re going to love.

 And if potatoes are totally your thing, like they’ve been mine lately, you may want to try these:

 - creamy Vegan Mashed Potatoes made in an Instant Pot or stovetop.

 - crazy-delicious Crispy Smashed Potatoes.